 For more information on the school curriculum and assessment policy programs, see the Department of Educational Policy and Leadership Studies.

-Applicants to the Ed.S. program in school curriculum and assessment policy must meet the admission requirements of the Graduate College and of the school curriculum and assessment policy program.
+Applicants must meet the admission requirements of the Graduate College and of the school curriculum and assessment policy program.
 Factors considered include recommendations, grade-point average, Graduate Record Examination (GRE) general test scores, one to two page statement of goals, and other evidence of academic ability and professional promise.
+Application deadline for fall semester is July 1; for spring semester, December 1; and for summer session, April 30.

-The Specialist in Education program in higher education and student affairs requires 60 s.h. of graduate credit.
+The Specialist in Education program in educational policy and leadership studies with a subprogram in higher education and student affairs requires 60 s.h. of graduate credit.
 The program provides advanced graduate study in administration, policy studies, and specializations developed in consultation with an advisor.
-The Ed.S. also may be awarded upon completion of a joint program of graduate work in higher education and an academic field, or upon completion of a higher education sequence following a master's degree program in a different field.
+The Ed.S. also may be awarded upon completion of a joint program of graduate work in higher education and another academic field, or upon completion of a higher education sequence following a master's degree program in a different field.
 Students must meet the Graduate College residency requirement.

 The Ed.S. program of study must include the following.